-The Pearl Danio is a great beginner fish and ideal for most community aquariums as they are peaceful and pretty adaptable when it comes to their water parameters.
+The Pearl Danio is a great beginner fish and ideal for most community aquariums as they are peaceful and pretty adaptable regarding their water parameters.
 Unfortunately, these Danios are highly underrated and are often overlooked by many hobbyists.

 If you keep these fish in numbers less than five, the playful chasing seen in larger groups may become stressful for the less dominant individuals.
 When kept singly, these Danios may become nervous and hover in the top corners of the aquarium.

 Tankmates for Pearl Danios are not much of a problem as you can combine them with most other fish in the aquarium hobby.
-For example, you can house them with medium-sized Cyprinids, Tetras, Livebearers and Rainbowfish, as well as Anabantoids, Catfish and Loaches.
-You can also use Pearl Danios as a dither fish for many types of smaller, less aggressive Cichlids, such as Kribensis, Keyhole Cichlids and Flag Acaras.
+For example, you can house them with medium-sized Cyprinids, Tetras, Livebearers and Rainbowfish, Anabantoids, Catfish and Loaches.
+You can also use Pearl Danios as a dither fish for many smaller, less aggressive Cichlids, such as Kribensis, Keyhole Cichlids and Flag Acaras.

-Due to their high activity levels and their shoaling nature, you should not maintain Pearl danios in any aquarium that is less than 75 litres.
+Due to their high activity levels and shoaling nature, you should not maintain Pearl danios in any less than 75 litres aquarium.
 The larger the aquarium, the better, and these Danios thrive in standard aquariums ranging from 110 to 285 litres.
-It is also recommended that you keep these Danios in a well-planted aquarium or a setup designed to mimic a flowing stream or river, with a substrate of different sized rocks, gravel and some large smooth boulders.

 |Scientific Name||Danio albolineatus, Brachydanio albolineata|

 |Aquarium Level||Middle - Top|

 |Best kept as||Groups 6+|